Banner Health

 • Maintain a healthy weight.

-• Elevate the head of your bed by 30 degrees so stomach acid doesn’t flow into your esophagus while you sleep.
+• Elevate the head of your bed by about 30 degrees to help prevent stomach acid from flowing into your esophagus while you sleep.

 Final thoughts

-Barrett’s esophagus is a health condition that often develops if you have uncontrolled GERD for a long time.
+Barrett’s esophagus often develops after long-term, uncontrolled GERD.
 With it, the lining of your esophagus changes and may become precancerous.
 Quitting smoking and losing extra weight can help reduce your risk.
-Your provider can screen you for Barrett’s esophagus and recommend treatments if you need them.
+Your provider can recommend screening and treatment options based on your risk and medical history.